Agave geminiflora (Tagl.) Ker Gawl.

 Littaea geminiflora (basionym)

-Agave geminiflora is is a single-stemmed dwarf Agave with narrow, dark green unarmed leaves that are very flexible.
-The leaves cascade from the center of the plant forming a dense rounded rosette up to 3 feet (90 cm) tall and wide.
-When plants mature they will initiate flowers which are formed in pairs on an unbranched spike that rises up to 10 feet (3 m).
+Agave geminiflora is a dwarf, single-stemmed Agave with leaves that cascade from the center of the plant and forms a dense rounded rosette.
+The leaves are narrow, dark green, unarmed leaves that are very flexible.
+Rosete grows up to 3 feet (90 cm) tall and about the same in diameter.
+When plants mature, they will initiate flowers which are formed in pairs on an unbranched spike that rises to 10 feet (3 m).

 How to Grow and Care